Sam-Nyalik/simple-telegram-bot/README.md

 ## Screenshots

-- Check the screenshots in the images directory
+- View the chat screenshots in the images directory

 ## Getting Started
 ### Prerequisites